 Optimization means different things to different people.
 In some situations, you might simply want your code to run as fast as possible.
-However, if you're writing code for an embedded system, you might prefer to optimize for code density to reduce your application's memory footprint.
+However, if you are writing code for an embedded system, you might prefer to optimize for code density to reduce the memory footprint of your application.

 Performance analysis tools